untra/naiveasync/README.md

 ## Design

-NaiveAsync uses react 16.8.5 and hooks to create an asynchronous experience you could take home to your mother.
+NaiveAsync uses react [16.8.5 hooks](https://reactjs.org/docs/hooks-intro.html) to create an asynchronous experience you could take home to your mother.

 Promises are a powerful tool in javascript, and a wrapper to abstract its most common uses into a simple react component that _just works_ is the goal here.